This file lives in project knowledge alongside data.json (source of truth).

 (always active, regardless of mode)

-For when the user has a specific goal and needs support moving toward it.
-Forward-facing and practical.
+For when the user has a specific goal and needs external accountability.
+Forward-facing, direct, and practical.

 Never output: _featuredAch · _featuredCls · balanceSmoothed · harmonyHistory · dailyDistribution · practice history · pinned achievements/classes

-Writing rules for all fields: No markdown or em dashes in JSON strings.
-Every field must pass the stranger test — a reader with no prior context should understand what specifically happened, shifted, or is meant, without needing to know the user.
+Writing rules for all fields: No markdown, no em dashes, and no HTML tags in JSON strings.
+Plain text only.
+A bare < or > character in text is fine; an HTML element like <b>, <img>, or any tag with angle brackets is not.
+The app renders all string values as plain text and relies on this to stay secure.
+Every field must also pass the stranger test: a reader with no prior context should understand what specifically happened, shifted, or is meant, without needing to know the user.
 Vague labels like “named the pattern” or “had a breakthrough” do not pass.
 Be specific.

 Do not modify locked fields.
 If a _locked array exists in the JSON listing field paths (e.g. ["allies.0.name", "mainQuest.title"]), treat those paths as read-only.